ashenBlade/postgres-dev-helper/docs/pg_variables.md

 treat it like normal and tries to expand.
 No errors observed yet, but be careful.

-## Type investigation
+## Type exploring

-Main feature of this extension is investigation of variables in PostgreSQL source code.
+Main feature of this extension is exploration of variables in PostgreSQL source code.
 It involves several cases (kind of types):

 - Node type
-- Special member
+- Array members
 - Simple type (or member)
+- Hash tables

 ### Simple type